sjoerd-verhagen/barcelona-rental-analysis/index.md

 | Eixample            |                434 |            26.15 |            10.83 |            61.67 |                6.84 |
 | Ciutat Vella        |                846 |            27.09 |            11.24 |               95 |                8.64 |

+**What I learned:**
-_Horta Guinardó_ and _Les Corts_ offer the lowest average price per m², whilst maintaining a similar price variation to other districts.
-With noticeably lower averages and no greater volatility, these areas show the best value for money.
+_Horta Guinardó_ and _Les Corts_ offer the lowest average price per square metre, with price variation comparable to other districts.
+Their noticeably lower averages combined with no greater volatility suggest these are the best value-for-money areas.

 <img src="https://github.com/sjoerd-verhagen/barcelona-rental-analysis/blob/main/value-for-money2" alt="Which districts give the best value for money" width="800">